Complete Golf Store Business Logo

 For a more natural swing, keep your hand close to the body and then swing the club backward.
 Your weight should shift to your right foot if you are a right-handed player.
 Once you master this technique, try it on an empty course or practice area where there will not be anyone else around.

-If you feel comfortable doing so, take some golf lessons at a local golf school.
+If you feel comfortable doing so, take some lessons at a local golf school.
 You can also ask your instructor about what they think would work best for you.

 The key here is to make sure that your hands stay in contact with each other throughout the entire movement.
 Also, ensure that they remain on top of the shaft through the backswing until the club comes into contact with the ball.